 In the Waters of March it is the environment which is dissembled by the storm and gushing waters delivering these fragments and debris.

 In the Southern hemisphere, March is the rainiest month of the year, which was Jobim’s initial inspiration for Águas de Março.
 March represents the end of summer and the beginning of the colder season.
+In an article titled “Brazil: Waters of March“, the author, a foreign correspondent for the Al Jazeera media network, describes the rain as “thick and murky, it falls in corrugated sheets.
+Water.
+So coarse it’s opaque.
+Nothing but grey.
+And brown.
+And more grey.
+It’s March in Rio.”
 Especially in the state of Rio de Janeiro, it is typically marked by sudden storms with heavy rains and strong winds that cause violent flooding and landslides in many places around the city, sometimes killing people.
-The lyrics of the Portuguese version therefore reflect loss and devastation.
+The lyrics of the Portuguese version therefore reflect loss and destruction.

 Also delivering a more destructive interpretation of spring, another groundbreaking piece comes to mind: Igor Stravinski’s famous ballet and orchestral concert work from 1913, The Rite of Spring which was so challenging at its time that it famously caused a riot at its première.
 It was in a similar way a piece of work with no specific plot or narrative, consisting of a succession of choreographed episodes.
 Stravinsky himself described The Rite of Spring as “a musical-choreographic work, [representing] pagan Russia […] unified by a single idea: the mystery and great surge of the creative power of Spring”.